Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

-Stucco is one of the most popular materials for siding.
+Stucco is one of the most popular siding materials.
 It’s a long-lasting, versatile, and fire-resistant option for protecting the exterior of a home.
 It’s also low maintenance, but that doesn’t mean stucco siding requires absolutely no maintenance at all.
 Sometimes you may have to repair the stucco siding of your home, and when you do, you may consider doing the job yourself.
 Continue reading to find out more about stucco repair, as well as when you should hire a contractor to do this job.

 Green shutter on exterior stucco wall